SUBMISSIONS GUIDE

 The submission must be one file, not a zipped file of multiple documents.
 Label the file with your team's name, e.g., TEAMNAME.pdf for a text file or TEAMNAME.pptx for a PowerPoint file.

-File size: If your submission file is very large, as may be the case for a video or a narrated PowerPoint presentation, you have the option of uploading a one-page pdf in which you provide a link to your work wherever it has been stored on the Web, for example, on Google Drive, YouTube or Vimeo.
+File size: If your submission file is very large, as may be the case for a narrated PowerPoint presentation, you have the option of uploading a one-page pdf in which you provide a link to your work wherever it has been stored on the Web, for example, on Google Drive, YouTube or Vimeo.

 _____________________